Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 “So what to do...?” he asked himself.
 He’d had to leave his drone behind, it was too traceable.
 But he was still in the habit of talking to it.
 It helped him think.
 “The enemy of my enemy?
 Is my enemy’s enemy and nothing more.
 But what alternative do I have?”

 He looked around himself.
 The space he was in had been forgotten even by the graffiti taggers.
-Water---dirty water, alas---hissed metallically as it rushed through a thick pipe along the ceiling, and the cool copper condensed the moisture out of the air at enough of a rate to leave a perpetual wet patch on the floor below it.
+Water - dirty water, alas - hissed metallically as it rushed through a thick pipe along the ceiling, and the cool copper condensed the moisture out of the air at enough of a rate to leave a perpetual wet patch on the floor below it.
 Combined with the still air of this badly-ventilated, forgotten place and Ryth’s temporary home had an invasive *damp* quality.
 The only thing it had going for it was isolation, and even that was only a temporary benefit.

 *“...Fuck it.”*